 As with investing in any index, the biggest risk factor is the overall condition of financial markets.
 A bear market can wreak havoc on stocks of all stripes, potentially causing big losses for investors, but when markets are bullish investing in indices can generate high and consistent returns.

-Here are the three steps to follow when investing in the Hang Seng Index:
+Here are the three steps to follow:

 - Choose an investment type